Industry-first, innovative qualifications which set a new standard for music assessment, applicable across a wide range of learners and contexts.

 Developed in association with Sounds of Intent, these teacher-assessed qualifications can be delivered in any school, organisation or private music teaching setting.

-It enables learners to be assessed through their engagement in music-making, in the classroom, studio or community setting.
+They enable learners to be assessed through their engagement in music-making, in the classroom, studio or community setting.

-It supports anyone who needs a structured way to recognise attainment and progress beyond traditional exam pathways.
+They support anyone who needs a structured way to recognise attainment and progress beyond traditional exam pathways.

-ACMD forms part of Trinity’s wider music qualification pathway.
+Awards and Certificates in Musical Development form part of Trinity’s wider music qualification pathway.

 ACMD can be used as:

-The first step in being able to deliver the ACMD with candidates is to complete the online training course at soundsofintent.app, if you have not already completed a PgCert in Sounds of Intent.
+The first step in being able to deliver ACMD with candidates is to complete the online training course at soundsofintent.app, if you have not already completed a PgCert in Sounds of Intent.

 The next step is to complete the centre validation process – review the requirements here.
 When you have completed the validation process successfully, you will become a registered validated centre and be able to enter your learners for Awards and Certificates in Musical Development.